Safe sleeping: always put babies on their backs to sleep

 Safe sleeping environment

 Don’t use quilts, doonas, lamb’s wool, pillows, soft toys, bumpers or anything that could cover your baby’s head.
-Don’t let baby sleep on a couch or armchair.
+Don’t let your baby sleep on a couch or armchair.

 Reducing SUDI risk: breastfeed, avoid overheating, don’t smoke